 Slightly Foxed and the Biographers’ Club are delighted to announce the shortlist for the Slightly Foxed Best First Biography Prize 2019.

-The prize of £2,500 will be awarded on Tuesday 10 March with a drinks reception at Maggs Bros. on Bedford Square, London.
+The prize of £2,500 was awarded on Tuesday 10 March with a drinks reception at Maggs Bros. on Bedford Square, London.

 Elizabeth Goldring, Nicholas Hilliard (Yale University Press)

 In this definitive life of one of England’s most notable artists, Goldring follows Hilliard’s fortunes from the West Country to the very heart of the Elizabethan and Jacobean courts, and shows how his exquisite portraits in miniature shaped our perceptions of the key personalities of his age.